ravan/observability-hands-on/labs/dino-diner/assignment.md

 ```

 > [!IMPORTANT]
->  Takes about 70 seconds from deployment to healthy state.
+>  Takes about 80 seconds from deployment to healthy state.
+>  Takes another 40 seconds for ebpf connections to be made for services

 Welcome to Dinosaur Diner: The World's Oldest Restaurant!
 =========================================================